nextauthjs/next-auth/www/docs/getting-started/client.md

 * Client Side: **Yes**
 * Server Side: No

 Using the `signIn()` method ensures the user ends back on the page they started on after completing a sign in flow.
-It will also handle CSRF tokens for you automatically when signing in with email.
+It will also handle CSRF Tokens for you automatically when signing in with email.

 The `signIn()` method can be called from the client in different ways, as shown below.